 - Computer Crashes & Damages – Computer crashes and damage tend to come at the most unexpected times.
 Let’s say you are drinking your morning coffee and typing away on your computer.
 What happens if you accidentally spill your coffee onto your computer?

 - Hard Drive Failure – hard drives serve as the home for most of the files on your computer.
 They have a limited lifespan and can fail suddenly.
 The sudden loss of a hard drive can result in the total loss of all your files if you do not have them backed up in another place.

 Which is safer?
 Using a hard drive or the cloud?

-A cloud-based backup is typically more convenient than your backing up your files on external drive.
+A cloud-based backup is typically more convenient than backing up your files on an external drive.
 Services such as Google Drive, Microsoft OneDrive, or iCloud, will automatically sync your files to your online account, which can be accessed from other computers (and the StartMeStick!)

 iCloud, for example, suffered a major hacking in 2014, which left many unsure about the software’s security.
-An iCloud hack can be conducted first by obtaining a victim’s Apple ID and password.
+An iCloud hack can be conducted by obtaining a victim’s Apple ID and password.
 If a hacker gains your login information, your data can then be extracted from the cloud.

 This is just another testimony to the importance of backing up your sensitive files onto an external device.
 Backing up your files to a physical storage device is the only way you can be confident you will be the only one to ever have access to it!